 The following rules are designed for your safety in the laboratory.
 The Laboratory Instructor (LI = TA, Laboratory Supervisor, and/or Course Instructor) is required to enforce these rules and has the full backing of the Department of Chemistry Staff and Faculty.
 The LI is also required to enforce all laboratory experiment-specific safety procedures in carrying out the laboratory work.
 Violations of these rules will result in expulsion from the laboratory.

 - No one is allowed in the laboratory without the supervision of a LI.
 No laboratory work will be done without supervision.
 Perform only authorized experiments, and only in the manner instructed.
 DO NOT alter experimental procedures, except as instructed.

 - Confine long hair while in the laboratory.
-Hair can catch on fire while using open flames.

 - Horseplay and carelessness are not permitted and are cause for expulsion from the laboratory.
 You are responsible for everyone's safety.

 - Laboratory doors must remain closed except when individuals are actively entering or exiting the lab.
-DO NOT prop the door open with chairs, stools, or any other objects.

 You must sign the Safety Acknowledgement sheet before you may work in the lab.
 If you have questions about these rules and procedures, please ask your LI before starting any laboratory work in this course.